 When preparing to launch a medical device in the U.S., one of the first and most important decisions you’ll make is choosing the correct regulatory pathway.
-For many manufacturers, that means understanding the FDA 510(k) pre-submission process and how it compares to the Premarket Approval (PMA) route.
+For many manufacturers, that means understanding the FDA 510(k) process and how it compares to the Premarket Approval (PMA) route.

 Why it matters: Choosing the right FDA submission path

-What is an FDA 510(k) pre-submission?
+What is an FDA 510(k) submission?

 What is a PMA?